abertschi/postcards/README.md

 Issue `postcards-folder slice --help` for more information.

 ### Plugin: postcards-yaml
 Specify what picture and text to send in a YAML file.
-This allows for bulk send and extends `postcards-folder` with a YAML file.
+This allows for scripted bulk sending and extends `postcards-folder` with a YAML file.